-With the demands of my work and the responsibilities as a full-time care giver; I tend not to stray too far from home these days but with a ‘day pass’ on a sweltering hot afternoon, I took the train to Leeds for the opening party of the 5th annual exhibition of Sketch That – a collection of work by a group of West Yorkshire artists: Elizabeth Nast, Helen Dryden, Kat Archibald, Letty McHugh, Louise Garrett, Pixiebiscuit and Rejectamental
+With the demands of my work and the responsibilities as a full-time care giver; I tend not to stray too far from home these days but with a ‘day pass’ on a sweltering hot afternoon, I took the train to Leeds for the opening party of the5th annual exhibition of Sketch That – a collection of work by this amazing group of artists: Elizabeth Nast, Helen Dryden, Kat Archibald, Letty McHugh, Louise Garrett, Pixiebiscuit and Rejectamental

 As I champion Helen on social media, it was an opportunity to meet up and to treat myself to her delightful ‘Lettuce on a Chair’ who will be coming home with me when the exhibition comes to an end later next month.